1979 Revolution: Black Friday: Critical response

-1979 Revolution: Black Friday was well received by critics.
-Review aggregator Metacritic calculated an average score of 80 out of 100 based on 25 reviews for the PC version, 77 out of 100 based on seven reviews for the Nintendo Switch version, and 70 out of 100 based on ten reviews for the PlayStation 4 version.
-Reviewers liked the game's narrative, characters, and historical representations, though some criticism was directed at its quick-time sequences, and visual quality.
+1979 Revolution: Black Friday received "generally favorable" reviews for Windows and Switch, according to review aggregator Metacritic, and "mixed or average" reviews for PlayStation 4, and 67% of critics recommended the game according to OpenCritic.
+Reviewers liked the narrative, characters, and historical representations, though some criticism was directed at its quick-time sequences, and visual quality.
+Digitally Downloaded ranked 1979 Revolution: Black Friday 38th on its list of best video games in September 2016; editor Matt Sainsbury described it as the "best example" of the medium being "used as a chronicle of critical events in human history".
+In June 2021, Game Rant's Erik Petrovich considered 1979 Revolution one of the best games inspired by real stories.

-IGN's Chloi Rad commended the game's blend of drama and action, as well as the realistic depiction of violence, and felt that the game's setting and period helped demonstrate the spirit of the revolution.
+IGN's Chloi Rad commended the blend of drama and action, as well as the realistic depiction of violence, and felt the setting and period helped demonstrate the spirit of the revolution.
 Andrew Todd of Gameplanet praised the game's manner of dealing with issues like inequality, theocracy, and causes of anti-Americanism, and noted that they help create the atmosphere of the story and setting.
 Eurogamer's Jeffrey Matulef found the narrative's moral ambiguity refreshing, particularly the depiction of corrupting good people.
-He felt that the development team being primarily Iranian added to the game's authenticity.
+He felt that the development team being primarily Iranian added to the authenticity.
 Kotaku's Evan Narcisse similarly appreciated the ambiguity, noting its close imitation to the era.
-The choices presented in the game split reviewers; some found them important and scary, while others found them ultimately inconsequential.
+Some critics found the choices important and scary, while others found them ultimately inconsequential.

-Eurogamer's Matulef declared the game's characters superior and more sympathetic over those in other games, which would depict them "as cardboard henchmen or stormtroopers".
+Eurogamer's Matulef declared the characters superior and more sympathetic over those in other games, which would depict them "as cardboard henchmen or stormtroopers".
 IGN's Rad found the character of Reza to be likable, and Game Informer's Javy Gwaltney considered his story fascinating.
-The game's acting also received high praise; IGN's Rad called the performances "powerful", and Kotaku's Narcisse felt that they have the ability to "pull players into the drama".
-Gameplanet's Todd felt that the characters often "speak in exposition rather than emotion", but that "when the drama works, it really works".
+The acting received praise: IGN's Rad called the performances "powerful", and Kotaku's Narcisse felt they have the ability to "pull players into the drama".
+Gameplanet's Todd felt the characters often "speak in exposition rather than emotion", but that "when the drama works, it really works".

-Alexander Kriss of Kill Screen found the game's historical information to be "both genuinely educational but also tantalizing in their brevity", noting their reinforcement of the story's themes.
+Alexander Kriss of Kill Screen found the historical information to be "both genuinely educational but also tantalizing in their brevity", noting their reinforcement of the story's themes.
 IGN's Rad commended the game's ability to deliver enriching information "without bombarding" the player.
 Gameplanet's Todd deemed the setting of Iran "convincing and real", praising its complexity and detail, although found the density of the history somewhat overwhelming.
 Eurogamer's Matulef felt that the information may provide too much backstory for the characters and events, but attributed this to personal preferences.